AriFordsham/GHCWiki/records.md

 One particular way of integrating this idea into Haskell is called [ Type Directed Name Resolution](http://hackage.haskell.org/trac/haskell-prime/wiki/TypeDirectedNameResolution) (TDNR).
 Proposed a couple of years ago, the Haskell community didn't like it much.
 (But I still do; SLPJ.)

 I believe the community rejected TDNR because they wanted extensible records.
-I think it is a shame that the desire for \*extensible\* records is holding us back from getting anything done now, but I do think that the current TDNR proposal seems a little weak for some reasons pointed out in the proposal itself, but also because it proposes not to solve name-spacing record updates.
+I think it is a shame that the debate over \*extensible\* records has resulted in holding back any form of progress , but I do think that the TDNR proposal seems a little weak for some reasons pointed out in the proposal itself, but also because it proposes not to solve name-spacing record updates.
 Note that the Frege proposal incorporates the TDNR syntax, and it tackles record updates. -- Greg Weber